syncthing/syncthing/users/security.rst

 ~~~~~~~~~~~~~~~~

 When global discovery is enabled, Syncthing sends an announcement packet every
-30 minutes to the global discovery server, so that it can keep a mapping between
+30 minutes to the global discovery server so that it can keep a mapping
-your device ID and external IP.
-Also, when connecting to other devices that have
+between your device ID and external IP.
+The packets contain the device ID and
+listening port.
+Also, when connecting to other devices that have not been seen
-not been seen on the local network, a query is sent to the global discovery
+on the local network, a query is sent to the global discovery server
-server containing the device ID of the requested device.
+containing the device ID of the requested device.
 The discovery server is
 currently hosted by :user:`calmh`.
 Global discovery defaults to **on**.

 When turned off, devices with dynamic addresses not on the local network cannot
 be found and connected to.

+An eavesdropper on the Internet can deduce which machines are running
+Syncthing with global discovery enabled, what their device IDs are, and what
+device IDs they are attempting to connect to via global discovery.

 If a different global discovery server is configured, no data is sent to the
 default global discovery server.